 The Los Angeles Department of Water and Power (LADWP) will be the ultimate beneficiary of the coverage and is the largest municipal utility operating in the United States.

-The Los Angeles Department of Water and Power (LADWP) serves more than four million people and has been in operation since 1902 to supply water to homeowners and businesses in Los Angeles and the surrounding communities.
+The Los Angeles Department of Water and Power (LADWP) serves more than four million people and has been in operation since 1902 to supply water to homeowners and businesses in Los Angeles and the surrounding communities, supplying electricity since 1917 as well.

 The municipal utility is seeking to secure catastrophe insurance coverage against wildfire risks in the region of California where it operates, as its infrastructure is exposed to wildfires.